amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * `"nka vector tolerance`" [int] defines the minimum allowed orthogonality between vectors in the local space.
 If a new vector does not satisfy this requirement, the space is modified.
   Default is 0.05.

-* `"VerboseObject`" [list] defines the standard verbosity object.
-Default is the global verbosity.

 .. code-block:: xml